 Chattopadhyaya, A., & Chimpa.
 (2011).
 Atīśa and Tibet: Life and works of Dīpaṃkara Śrījñāna (alias Atīśa) in relation to the history and religion of Tibet, with Tibetan sources.
 Delhi: Motilal Banarsidass Publishers.

-The following story sketch was originally posted on my external blog on the Historum website.
+The following story sketch was originally posted on my external Historum blog on 01-20-2014.
 The site recently switched to a new server but the blogs have yet to be migrated.
 I’m posting it here for posterity.
 Regular articles will resume after this entry.

 As a lover of Chinese mythology and a former primatology major, I’ve always wanted to create my own primate-based character similar to Sun Wukong.
 I originally wanted him to be the son of Monkey or the son of one of his advisers or allies during his days as a demon.
 Either way, I thought he could train under Sun and gain similar powers.
 But then I decided that I wanted him to be a more civilized, yet more powerful version of the character; someone who is held in high regard by all beings of the six realms (demons, hungry ghosts, animals, humans, asuras, and devas) of Buddhist cosmology, as well as the Buddha himself.
 After reading about the ancient Chinese view of the gibbon, [A] a small, long-armed, arboreal ape native to Asia (fig. 1), I thought the character could be an ape immortal.
 It was only recently that I decided to pair him with a female since gibbons generally mate for life.